psevestre/openid-fapi/Financial_API_WD_002.md

 If the user is already logged on at the honest IdP, then the authentication may be skipped and a code is generated and returned to the client.
 Since the client was interacting with the rogue IdP, the code is sent to the rogue IdP's token endpoint.
-At the point, the attacker has a valid code that can be exchanged for an Access Token at the honest IdP.
+At the point, the attacker has a valid code that can be exchanged for an access token at the honest IdP.

 This is mitigated by the use of OpenID Connect Hybrid Flow in which the honest IdP's issuer identifier is included as the value of `iss`.
 The client then sends the `code` to the token endpoint that is associated with the issuer identifier thus it will not get to the attacker.